weleoka/ardeidae_py/README.md

 or be delimited (shrug), or indicate how long they are (much better), or end by shutting down the connection.
 The choice is entirely yours, (but some ways are righter than others).

+Theoretically, the maximum size of an IP datagram is 65535 bytes, imposed by the 16-bit total length field in the IP header.
+With an IP header of 20 bytes and a UDP header of 8 bytes, this leaves a maximum of 65507 bytes of user data in a UDP datagram.
+Most implementations, however, provide less than this maximum.